Netanyahu says he can't form a government after election deadlock

 Netanyahu's decision to cut short his efforts leaves the country's political future — and his own — uncertain.

-Gantz — who is a former army chief of staff — has publicly resisted the idea of allying with Netanyahu, citing looming corruption charges against him.
+Gantz — who is a former army chief of staff — had publicly resisted the idea of allying with Netanyahu, citing looming corruption charges against him.

+Gantz's Blue and White party said in a short statement on Monday night that "now is the time of action."

+"Blue and White is determined to form the liberal unity government, led by Benny Gantz, that the people of Israel voted for a month ago," it said.

 Paul Goldman reported from Tel Aviv, and Max Burman from London.